signetlabdei/sem/docs/getting-started.rst

 Exporting results
 -----------------

+Results can be exported to the `numpy` and `xarray` formats for Python elaboration, and to a directory tree, `.mat` and `.npy` file formats for processing outside Python.

 Available results can be inspected using the `DatabaseManager` object associated to the `CampaignManager`, and available as the `db` attribute of the campaign.
 For instance, let's check out the first result::